odow/SDDP.jl/docs/src/tutorial/02_rhs_noise.md

 ```

 Compared with the log of a solve without using the `simulation` keyword, a few
 things have changed.
-First, in the second and fourth rows (i.e., the iterations
+First, in the second and fourth rows (i.e. the iterations
-in which a Monte Carlo simulation was conducted) the _Simulation_ column now
+in which a Monte Carlo simulation was conducted) the *Simulation* column now
 gives two values.
 This pair is the confidence interval for the estimate of the
 upper bound.

 Second, in iterations in which a Monte Carlo simulation is
-conducted, there is an entry in the _% Gap_ column.
+conducted, there is an entry in the *% Gap* column.
 This gaps measures the
 difference between the lower limit of the simulated confidence interval and the
-lower bound (given in the _Bound_) column.
+lower bound (given in the *Bound*) column.
 If the gap is positive, there is
 evidence that the model has not converged.
 Once the gap is negative, the lower
 bound lies above the lower limit of the confidence interval and we can terminate
 the algorithm.

-The third difference is that the _Simulations_ column now records
+The third difference is that the *Simulations* column now records
-the number of Monte Replications conducted to estimate the upper bound (in _#_)
+the number of Monte Replications conducted to estimate the upper bound (in *#*)
-and time performing those Monte Carlo replications (in _Time_).
+and time performing those Monte Carlo replications (in *Time*).
 You can use this
 information to tune the frequency at which the policy is tested for convergence.

 Also observe that the first time we performed the Monte Carlo simulation, we
 only conducted 50 replications; however, the second time we conducted 100.
 This
-demonstrates the _sequential sampling_ method at work.
+demonstrates the *sequential sampling* method at work.

 Finally, the termination status is now `:converged` instead of
 `:max_iterations`.